ojwb/survex/doc/compass.rst

   based on that used in URLs: each replacement was ``%`` follow by two lowercase hex digits, e.g. space became ``%20``.
 Additionally, ``%`` became ``%25``.
-  The drawback of this encoding was that it needed 3 characters to represent each escaped one, which wass unhelpful as PLT format documents a 12 character limit on station names.
+  The drawback of this encoding was that it needed 3 characters to represent each escaped one, which was unhelpful as PLT format documents a 12 character limit on station names.

   Survex 1.2.0 and earlier didn't do any escaping.